-We are using multiple security standards and regulations to assess the security posture of an organization and answer the question of how secure it is right now.
+We use multiple security standards and regulations to assess the cybersecurity posture of an organization and answer the question of how secure it is right now.
 The assessment is based on CMM and RA which are proven, practical, proactive, comprehensive and cost effective methodologies.
-We also help organisations avoid devastating breaches by delivering high-quality cyber security training and innovative solutions that reduce risk across UAE.

 The UAE Information Assurance Regulation v1.1 (March 2020, replacing the UAE Information Assurance Standards v1.0) provides requirements for raising the minimum level of information security across all relevant entities in the UAE.
 The UAE IAR controls are mapped with controls of the following standards:

-The Dubai Information Security Regulation (Dubai ISR) encompasses 13 information security domains composed of specific controls and sub-controls, and is closely aligned with other International Information Security related Standards reflecting Dubai Government’s acknowledgement and recognition of the information security best practices stated therein.
+Dubai ISR encompasses 13 information security domains composed of specific controls and sub-controls, and is closely aligned with other International Information Security related Standards reflecting Dubai Government’s acknowledgement and recognition of the information security best practices stated therein.
 The Dubai ISR v2 has also includes distinctive items reflecting specific requirements within the context of The Dubai Government.

 ISO 22301 provides requirements for a best-practice business continuity management system (BCMS).
 A BCMS is a framework for organizations to update, control and deploy an effective BCM programme that helps them prepare for, respond to and recover from disruptive incidents.
 Implementing a BCMS includes the development of business continuity plans, taking into account organizational contingencies and capabilities, as well as the organisation’s individual business needs.